Grampians Olive Co: from tree to bottle

-Sometimes the old ways are the best ways, and for the family-owned Grampians Olive Co. in Laharum, Victoria, sticking to more traditional farming methods has led to the creation of some of Australia’s very best certified organic extra virgin olive oil.
+Sometimes the old ways are the best ways.
+For the family-owned Grampians Olive Co in Laharum, Victoria, sticking to more traditional farming methods has led to the creation of some of Australia’s very best certified organic extra virgin olive oil.

-Grampians Olive Co. is home to the Toscana olive plantation, one of Australia’s oldest olive groves, established in 1943.
-Heritage trees are organically farmed in the Mediterranean-like climate of the Northern Grampians, and the entire oil production process is done on-site to ensure the highest possible standards are met at every step, from tree to bottle.
+Grampians Olive Co is home to the Toscana olive plantation, one of Australia’s oldest olive groves, established in 1943.
+Heritage trees are organically farmed in the Mediterranean-like climate of the Northern Grampians, and the entire oil production process is done on-site.
+This ensures the highest possible standards are met at every step, from tree to bottle.

-The varieties grown by Grampians Olive Co. are no longer commonly used by most producers, because while the flavour of the oil is incredible, they produce a much lower yield than the varieties you’ll find in more modern, commercially-driven olive groves.
-The farm’s olive trees are a mix of 27 traditional varieties, including ones you’ll rarely find in Australia – such as Verdale, Bouquettier, Benito and Manzanillo – as well as some unnamed varieties that are believed to have been developed on the grove by the original founders.
+The varieties grown by Grampians Olive Co are no longer commonly used by most producers.
+While the flavour of the oil is incredible, they produce a much lower yield than the varieties you’ll find in more modern, commercially-driven olive groves.
+The farm’s olive trees are a mix of 27 traditional varieties, including ones you’ll rarely find in Australia – such as Verdale, Bouquettier, Benito and Manzanillo.
+There are also some unnamed varieties that are believed to have been developed on the grove by the original founders.

 Low yield, high value

 The way the grove’s olive trees are planted also means a lower yield of oil.
 But again, this is all done in the name of flavour and quality.

 “Our grove was planted in the traditional low-density layout, where the trees have enough space to spread their roots out,” says Mathews.
 “The grove is also dryland farmed, which means it’s solely reliant on natural rainfall, without any irrigation.